 You can invoke ClangFormat even if there is no .clang-format file in your project.
 In this case, the LLVM style will be used as default.

-Click Enable ClangFormat for Project from the code formatting switcher located in the status bar area:
+Click Enable ClangFormat with clangd server from the code formatting switcher located in the status bar area:

-Alternatively, select the Enable ClangFormat support checkbox in :
+Alternatively, select the Enable ClangFormat with clangd server checkbox in :

 Note that currently, this is an IDE-level setting: it affects all the projects you are working with in CLion, even if you select Project in the Scheme switcher.

 After ClangFormat is enabled, the appropriate reformatting is triggered every time you:

 type in the editor (which includes using auto-completion, code generation, refactorings, and quick-fixes);